J0hnG4lt/AdeIndexer/README.md

 # AdeIndexer

-An command line tools that builds an inverted index on a folder with .txt files and allows for the execution of efficient searches on it.
+A command line tool that builds an inverted index on a folder with .txt files and allows for the execution of efficient searches on it.
+By default, an index directory will be created on the current directory if no `-i` option is specified.
+This solution builds the inverted index on the file system rather than having it in memory.

 ## Layout and conventions